apache/sedona/docs/api/sql/Reading-legacy-parquet.md

 	...
 ```

-To read such files, you can use `"geoparquet"` format with the `.option("legacyMode", "true")` option.
+Since v1.5.1, GeoParquet supports reading legacy Parquet files. you can use `"geoparquet"` format with the `.option("legacyMode", "true")` option.
 Here is an example:

 === "Scala/Java"